rohunvora/react-ajax-swapi/README.md

 ## Exercises

-> Styling in this lab is secondary to completing the functionality
+> Styling is secondary to completing the functionality

 1. Obtain all of the starships from the API and render in `<App>` a clickable `<Link>` (imported from `react-router-dom`) for each starship.
 The link should be styled to look like a button and contain the text of the starship's name.
 For example: